Indra III

-Indra III (reigned 914–929 CE) was the grandson of Rashtrakuta Emperor Krishna II and son of Chedi princess Lakshmi.
+Indra III (died 929) was the Rashtrakuta emperor from 914 until his death in 929.
+He was the grandson of Krishna II and son of Chedi princess Lakshmi.
 He ascended the imperial throne after the early demise of his father Jagattunga.
 He had many titles such as Nithyavarsha, Rattakandarapa, Rajamarathanda and Kirthinarayana.
 He patronised Kannada Jain poet and commander Sri Vijaya and Sanskrit poet Trivikrama.
 Indra III was married to princess Vijamba of the Kalachuri dynasty of central India (Chedi).

 Capture of Kannauj

 Immediately after coming to power, Indra III had to fight a Paramara ruler, a feudatory of the Gurjara-Pratihara and routed him out of Govardhana near Nasik.
 Thereafter the Paramaras became feudatories of the Rashtrakutas.
 The Gurjara Pratihara ruler Mahendrapala I was experiencing some family feuds and this gave Indra III an opportunity to attack Kannauj in the Ganges - Yamuna doab.
 Kannauj at this time was under the control of the Pratihara empire.
 From the writings of Kannada poet Adikavi Pampa it is known that Indra III sent his feudatory, Chalukya king Narasimha II of Vemulavada, in pursuit of Mahipala I the incumbent Pratihara emperor who fled the area.
 Kannauj was "completely destroyed", and the Pratihara ruler weakened.
 The northern campaign of Indra III produced more dramatic results then during the rule of Dhruva Dharavarsha and Govinda III as the Rashtrakutas were actually able to hold Kannauj until c.
 916.